stennety/mywebsite/_posts/2025-04-08-prediction-of-feed-yields.md

 - Developed ML models (linear regression, random forest, and neural networks) to predict feed yields.
 - Applied these models to address real-world production planning challenges.
-- Introduced the use of Local Outlier Factor (LOF) for cleaning noisy industrial data.
 - Used correlation analysis and neural networks to extract nonlinear relationships between feeds and products.

 ---